tatumio/tatum-php/docs/Api/XRPApi.md

 <h4>5 credits per API call.</h4>

- <p>Generate XRP account.
-Tatum does not support HD wallet for XRP, only specific address and private key can be generated.</p>
+ Generate XRP account.
+Tatum does not support HD wallet for XRP, only specific address and private key can be generated.

 ### Example